meteorhacks/meteord/README.md

 ### Rebuilding Binary Modules

 Sometimes, you need to rebuild binary npm modules.
 If so, expose `REBULD_NPM_MODULES` environment variable.
-It takes couple of seconds to complete the rebuilding process.
+It will take couple of seconds to complete the rebuilding process.

 ~~~shell
 docker run -d \